Skip to content

 Make Windows 10 use UTC (recommended)

-Whereas changing Ubuntu to use local time instead of UTC had its disadvantages, making Windows 10 use the UTC time will only bring the advantages of using UTC time.
+Whereas changing Ubuntu to use local time instead of UTC had disadvantages, making Windows 10 use the UTC will only bring the advantages of using UTC.
 This is why this is the recommended method.
 Download the registry file from the link below and double-click on it to run the file.
-Click Run on the dialog box that opens and confirm your actions if asked to.
+Click Run on the dialog box and confirm your actions if asked to.

 Download WindowsTimeFixUTC